QuickFastly/Nova-Regna/World/Map/Sangyon/Sangyon.md

 ### Administrative divisions

-The country is divided into 16 prefectures, many of which are their own islands.
+The country is divided into 16 prefectures, many of which are their own islands or archipelagos.
 These prefectures are controlled by the central government with no autonomy, instead having a set of locally elected representatives to petition the central government on issues.
 These states are as follows.
 - [[Cheosu]]
 - [[Dangje]]
 - [[Gangsu]]